 Breast cancers usually feel different (in size, texture, and movement) than benign lumps.

 A breast X-ray test can provide important information about a breast lump.

 This test uses sound waves to reveal the nature of a breast lump — whether it's a fluid-filled cyst (non-cancerous) or a solid mass (which may or may not be cancerous).

 This can be done along with a mammogram.

-After the sample is taken, it is sent to the laboratory.
-A pathologist — a doctor who specializes in diagnosing abnormal changes in tissue — views the sample under a microscope and looks for abnormal cell shapes or growth patterns.
+After the sample is taken, it is sent to a laboratory where a pathologist — a doctor who specializes in diagnosing abnormal changes in tissues — views the sample under a microscope and looks for cell shapes or abnormal growth patterns.

 When there are cancer cells present, the pathologist can often tell the type of cancer (ductal or lobule) and whether it has spread beyond the ducts or lobules (invasive).

 Tests, such as hormone receptor (estrogen and progesterone) and human epidermal growth factor receptor (HER2/neu) tests, can show whether hormones or growth factors help cancer grow.

 If the test results show it (the test is positive), the cancer will likely respond to hormone therapy or antibody therapy.

 These treatments prevent the cancer from getting the estrogen hormone and thus cause the cancer to shrink in size.